penk/UbunTuTu/README.md

 # UbunTuTu - ADB for Human Beings

-UbunTuTu is a graphical replacement for Ubuntu Phone and the adb command
+UbunTuTu is a graphical replacement for the adb command on Ubuntu Phone

 ![screenshot](https://raw.githubusercontent.com/penk/UbunTuTu/master/images/screenshot.png)